lnsy-dev/crop-folder/README.md

 # Crop Folder

-A powerful Node.js application that helps you batch crop images in a folder through a web interface.
+A Node.js application that helps you batch crop images in a folder through a web interface.
 Perfect for processing scans, photos, or any collection of images.

 ## Features